 In March 2022, Members, Friends, and Observers of the Alliance and its Council of Experts – which also expanded during this period – gathered in-person for the first time since the COVID-19 pandemic in the margins of the 49th session of the United Nations Human Rights Council to coincide with the presentation to the HRC of the UN Special Rapporteur on Freedom of Religion or Belief’s report ‘Religious or belief minorities in situations of conflict and insecurity.’

 In July 2022, Members of the Alliance made up the core among the 88 governments officially represented at the International Ministerial Conference on Freedom of Religion or Belief in London.
 This Conference was well supported by a diverse range of civil society organisations, who coordinated over 130 side events.
 Following the Conference, Members of the Alliance and Council of Experts are taking forward several workstreams, including on inspiring the next generation, protecting religious and cultural heritage, education, legislative reform, and developing a global network of roundtables.

 We invite members of the Human Rights Council and others to join us and work together in solidarity towards a world where no one suffers discrimination or persecution for having a religion or belief, or for not professing or practising any religion.
 Together, let us strive for a world where all individuals can realise the full potential of their human dignity, irrespective of what they believe.

-Signatories: Austria, Australia, Bosnia and Herzegovina, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, Georgia, Greece, Hungary, Israel, Kosovo, Lithuania, Norway, Poland, Slovakia, Sovereign Order of Malta, Taiwan, United States, United Kingdom.
+Signatories: Austria, Australia, Bosnia and Herzegovina, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, Georgia, Greece, Hungary, Israel, Kosovo, Latvia, Lithuania, Norway, Poland, Slovakia, Sovereign Order of Malta, Taiwan, United States, United Kingdom.